Behodler/behodler2/documentation/Whitepaper.md

  \implies U = 14400000000
 $$

-Preseeding linear Behodler with 1600 MKR requires we preseed the Dai reserve with over 14 billion Dai... which is more than the total supply of Dai.
+Preseeding linear Behodler with 1600 MKR requires we preseed the DAI reserve with over 14 billion DAI... which is more than the total supply of DAI.
 This is what is meant by scalability.
 Depending on the bonding curve formula chosen, maintaining correct pricing becomes impossible between tokens of largely different values at high levels of liquidity.
 Linear Behodler is therefore only suitable for trade in stablecoins pegged to the same currency of tokens based on the same asset such as Weth and Seth.
 We wish Behodler to be applicable to all token classes and so require a bonding curve formula that can accommodate divergent prices between tokens.

 Returning to equation 1 which calculates the T required for a given level of SCX, let's instead change it to an exponential function: